trevorhere/recrootBox/README.md

 ##### To Start
 1. Fork this repository onto your own github account
 2. Clone your new repository
-3. Open ```recrootBox/src/ProfileInformation.js```
+3. Open ```recrootBox/src/ProfileInformation.js``` and follow instructions in this file to add your information
-4. Fill in the suggested data as instructed in the file
 5. Add images to `recrootBox/src/assets`

 ##### To Finish - More experienced